HIGHLY EXPERIENCED

 Hunter Johnson serves as company president, senior archaeologist, and director of cultural resource management studies for Tennessee Valley Archaeological Research (TVAR) projects.
 He received his M.A. in anthropology from the University of Alabama and is a member of numerous professional organizations.
 Hunter has directed projects throughout southeastern North America over the past twenty years and written articles published by the Journal of Alabama Archaeology, Mississippi Archaeology, Southeastern Archaeology, University of Tennessee Press, and University of Alabama Press, and he has written numerous cultural resource management reports.

-Heather Hutchason, B.A | Account Specialist
+Heather Hutchason, B.A. | Account Specialist

 Heather Hutchason received a B.A. in English with a minor in journalism from the University of Kentucky.
 As Account Specialist, she assists the CEO in budgeting, billing, and payroll.
 Her background in managing a small, family-owned business makes her uniquely qualified for this position.